nkorsakov-tw/core/back-office-intro.md

 ### Features in the Back Office

 Within the Back Office you can modify and add products to your inventory, create menus, and set up discounts.
-It also enables you to add POS users (waiters) to your account, allowing for collaboration and user-specific access levels.
+It also enables you to add POS Users (waiters) to your account, allowing for collaboration and user-specific access levels.
 Additionally, you can connect and manage various devices associated with your account.

 ### Spaces in the Back Office